 Robbert Vos is a Dutch euphonium soloist, tutor and conductor.
 Since 2014 he is the euphonium player of the Marine Band of the Royal Netherlands Navy and since 2007 he is the solo euphonium of Brass Band Schoonhoven.
 As a soloist he is frequently asked to work with various orchestras, give workshops and provide tuition for students.
 He worked with famous orchestras as the Concertgebouw Orchestra, the Band of the Royal Netherlands Air Force and the Cory Band.
 A full biography can be found at the bottom of this page.

-Robbert is a Sterling Virtuoso Euphonium Artist and plays on a Kurun & Gilbert mouthpiece, size 3,5D.
-He is often asked as a guest player and soloist around Europe and regularly give low brass-clinics.
-His trips took him to, for example, the USA, Hong Kong, Portugal, Norway and various parts of the United Kingdom.
+Robbert is often invited as a guest player and soloist around Europe and regularly give low brass-clinics.
+His trips have taken him to the USA, Hong Kong, Portugal, Norway and various parts of the United Kingdom.

-Since 2014 he is the euphonium player of the Marine Band of the Royal Netherlands Navy.
-He also is the solo euphonium player of Brass Band Schoonhoven, with whom he became five times Dutch Champions in the championship section (2010/2011/2012/2013 & 2016), competed at the European Brass Band Championships five times and won the Eurobrass Drachten Contest three times.
-He received an award for ‘Best Soloist’ at Brass in Concert in 2016 and Eurobrass Drachten in 2013.
+Since 2014 he is a euphonium player with the Marine Band of the Royal Netherlands Navy.
+He also is the solo euphonium player of Brass Band Schoonhoven, with whom he became five times Dutch Champions in the championship section, competed at the European Brass Band Championships five times and won the Eurobrass Drachten Contest three times.
+He received an award for ‘Best Soloist’ at Brass in Concert in 2016 and Eurobrass Drachten in 2013 and won ‘Best Instrumentalist’ at the Wels Regionals in 2019.

 In 2013 he was a guest teacher at the Royal Conservatoire of Scotland.
 In 2014 he was a guest soloist with the Cory Band during their concert tour to the Netherlands and in 2015 he was invited to play solo euphonium with the Cory Band for their new CD productions ’Neglected Treasures’ and ‘In Principal’.